Production Information

 Synopsis

-Three years later, on the morning of Ari’s’ surprise marriage to Jackie Kennedy, Callas has taken to her bed and asks the gods for help to survive this betrayal.
-Zeus and Hera are unhappy that Ari has thrown away his most precious gift to feed his ego.
-To give her strength, Hera allows Maria to see what the future holds for both of them.
-Callas enters a dream state with Ari.
-He wants to remain lovers, despite his marriage.
-Callas declares that his need for fame is his downfall.
-The gods show them that his future will be full of terrible pain and loss, including the death of his son.
+Three years later, on the morning of Ari’s’ surprise marriage to Jacqueline Kennedy, Callas asks the gods for strength to survive this betrayal.
+Hera allows Maria to see what the future holds and Callas enters a dream state and is joined there by Ari.
+The gods show them that his future will be full of terrible pain and loss.
 She comforts him that they will always love each other; the gods have united them for life.
-Her vision ends, alone on stage, Callas sings of her future, sustained by art and her own strength.
-She will be remembered as a great artist with a rich legacy.
+Her vision ends.
+Alone on stage, Callas sings of her future, sustained by art and her own strength.
 Zeus congratulates Hera that she has won the wager.
-Unlike Onassis, Callas changed the world.
+Unlike Onassis, Callas will be remembered by generations to come.

 My Child